2020-2021 Audition Dates

 COVID-19 Audition Information

 During this unique season we are facing, we understand the need to do some things a little differently.
-Please be on the lookout for more information about specifically how auditions will be completed in 2020-2021.
+Please be on the lookout for more specific information on how auditions will be completed in 2020-2021.

 General Playhouse Audition Information